-- Less than 1.0% of the outstanding common stock. - (1) Includes 4,179,520 shares that Mr. Kazimi has the right to acquire upon the exercise of outstanding stock options. - (2) Includes 38,466 shares Mr. Lawrence has the right to acquire upon exercise of outstanding stock options. - (3) Includes 132,566 shares Dr. Edwards has the right to acquire upon exercise of outstanding stock options. - (4) Includes (i) 613,248 shares owned of record by S.C.O.U.T., a limited partnership with respect to which Dr. Greer is the President and majority shareholder of the general partner, (ii) 43,120 shares S.C.O.U.T. has the right to acquire upon exercise of outstanding stock options, (iii) 40,000 shares S.C.O.U.T. has the right to acquire immediately from us pursuant to a warrant, and (iv) 52,000 shares Dr. Greer has the right to acquire immediately upon exercise of outstanding stock options. - (5) Includes (i) 26,400 shares Mr. Cearnal has the right to acquire upon exercise of outstanding stock options and (ii) 15,400 shares Mr. Cearnal will receive upon conversion of his preferred stock. - (6) Includes 194,250 shares Mr. Pavliv has the right to acquire upon exercise of outstanding stock options. - (7) Includes 331,130 shares Ms. Marstiller has the right to acquire upon exercise of outstanding stock options. - (8) Includes 5,179 shares Dr. Bernard has the right to acquire upon exercise of outstanding stock options. - (9) Includes 101,000 shares Mr. Lowrance has the right to acquire upon exercise of outstanding stock options. - (10) Includes 65,250 shares Mr. Hix has the right to acquire upon exercise of outstanding stock options. - (11) The address for Mr. Marchant is 60 Germantown Court, Suite 220, Cordova, Tennessee, 38018. - (12) The address for Mr. and Mrs. J. Kenneth Hazen is 260 St. Andrews Fairway, Memphis, Tennessee, 38111. - (13) The number of shares reflected above as beneficially held by Mr. and Mrs. J. Kenneth Hazen are held jointly. - (14) Includes (i) 43,120 shares S.C.O.U.T. has the right to acquire upon exercise of outstanding stock options, and (ii) 40,000 shares S.C.O.U.T. has the right to acquire immediately from us pursuant to a warrant. - (15) The address for S.C.O.U.T. is 2200 Woodcrest Place, Suite 309, Birmingham, Alabama, 35209.
+^{} Less than 1.0% of the outstanding common stock.

+- (1) Includes 4,179,520 shares that Mr. Kazimi has the right to acquire upon the exercise of outstanding stock options.
+Mr. Kazimi has provided notice that upon the closing of this offering, he will exercise options to purchase 4,097,090 shares.
+In connection with this exercise, we expect Mr. Kazimi to use a net-share settlement that will provide for him to use 1,445,074 shares acquired upon exercise to satisfy the minimum statutory tax withholding requirements.
+Mr. Kazimi will use 132,553 shares to pay the exercise price of approximately \$2.3 million. - (2) Includes 38,466 shares Mr. Lawrence has the right to acquire upon exercise of outstanding stock options. - (3) Includes 132,566 shares Dr. Edwards has the right to acquire upon exercise of outstanding stock options. - (4) Includes (i) 613,248 shares owned of record by S.C.O.U.T., a limited partnership with respect to which Dr. Greer is the President and majority shareholder of the general partner, (ii) 43,120 shares S.C.O.U.T. has the right to acquire upon exercise of outstanding stock options, (iii) 40,000 shares S.C.O.U.T. has the right to acquire immediately from us pursuant to a warrant, and (iv) 52,000 shares Dr. Greer has the right to acquire immediately upon exercise of outstanding stock options. - (5) Includes (i) 26,400 shares Mr. Cearnal has the right to acquire upon exercise of outstanding stock options and (ii) 15,400 shares Mr. Cearnal will receive upon conversion of his preferred stock. - (6) Includes 194,250 shares Mr. Pavliv has the right to acquire upon exercise of outstanding stock options. - (7) Includes 331,130 shares Ms. Marstiller has the right to acquire upon exercise of outstanding stock options.
+Ms. Marstiller has provided notice that upon the closing of this offering, she will exercise options to purchase 280,000 shares.
+Ms. Marstiller will use 8,235 shares to pay the exercise price of approximately \$0.1 million.
+In connection with this exercise, we agreed to purchase approximately \$1.3 million in common stock during the first quarter of 2010 in connection with settlement of the tax liabilities associated with the exercise. - (8) Includes 5,179 shares Dr. Bernard has the right to acquire upon exercise of outstanding stock options. - (9) Includes 101,000 shares Mr. Lowrance has the right to acquire upon exercise of outstanding stock options. - (10) The address for Mr. Marchant is 60 Germantown Court, Suite 220, Cordova, Tennessee 38018. - (11) The address for Mr. and Mrs. J. Kenneth Hazen is 260 St. Andrews Fairway, Memphis, Tennessee 38111. - (12) The number of shares reflected above as beneficially held by Mr. and Mrs. J. Kenneth Hazen are held jointly. - (13) Includes (i) 43,120 shares S.C.O.U.T. has the right to acquire upon exercise of outstanding stock options, and (ii) 40,000 shares S.C.O.U.T. has the right to acquire immediately from us pursuant to a warrant. - (14) The address for S.C.O.U.T. is 2200 Woodcrest Place, Suite 309, Birmingham, Alabama 35209.